 Trying to find the best blender for the money can be a little tricky, especially if you're on a tight budget.
 Luckily, there are affordable blenders out there that provide good overall value for their price.
-While they tend to be very simple in design, some are still capable of producing a smooth blend, depending on your needs.
-Whether you're looking to make smoothies to take with you on-the-go or silky soups for your family dinner, these blenders can offer you a decent bang for your buck.
+While they tend to be very simple in design, some can still produce a smooth blend, depending on your needs.
+Whether you're looking to make smoothies to take with you on the go or silky soups for your family dinner, these blenders can offer you a decent bang for your buck.

-We've tested over 30 blenders and below are our recommendations for the best cheap blenders you can buy.
-See also our recommendations for the best blenders, the best blenders for smoothies, and the best blenders for crushing ice.
+We've tested over 75 blenders, and below are our recommendations for the best budget blenders you can buy.
+If you have a bit more room in your budget, you may also want to check out our list of the best blenders under $100.
+Also, see our recommendations for the best personal blenders and the best blenders.

-Our recommendations above are what we think are currently the best cheap blenders for most people.
+Our recommendations above are what we think are currently the best budget blenders for most people.
 We factor in the price, feedback from our visitors, and availability.

-If you'd like to do the work of choosing yourself, here's the list of all our cheap blender reviews.
+If you'd like to do the work of choosing yourself, here's the list of all our blender reviews under $100.
 Be careful not to get too caught up in the details.
 While no blender is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.